shoyer/stephanhoyer.com/_posts/2015-03-22-numba-vs-cython-how-to-choose.md

 {% endhighlight %}

-When I benchmark this example, IPython's `%timeit` reports that calling this function on a 100000 element array takes on average ~93 µs with Numba and ~96 µs with Cython.
-The undecorated function in pure Python is 17x slower.
-(`numpy.mean` is faster than either Cython or Numba, at ~60 µs, but here we're pretending that we needed to write our own custom function that was not already built in.
+When I benchmark this example, IPython's `%timeit` reports that calling this function on a 100000 element array takes ~16 ms with pure Python version, but only ~93 µs with Numba and ~96 µs with Cython. (`numpy.mean` is faster still, at ~60 µs, but here we're pretending that we needed to write our own custom function that was not already built in.
 And frankly, 50% slower than C is probably still fast enough.)

 This trivial example illustrates my broader experience with Numba and Cython: both are pretty easy to use, and result in roughly equivalently fast code.